notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 e.g. [[MorningConsult25trumpPrioMismatch|MorningConsult25: Imposing tariffs is the biggest mismatch]].
 Also fuse with issue importance, media coverage, etc., for finding promising attack vectors, and demographic factors indicating if the gaps occur in the population of voters that need persuading.
 # Signs of Hope
 - [[Cohn25econRiskRepubs|Cohn25: A risk like no other for Rs]] : Trump seen bad on econ, small 2024 wind, likely D mid-term wins
+- 14% of Trump voters are movable?: [[Kessler25noiseTrumpChaosPoll|Kessler25noiseTrumpChaosPoll]]
+	- best messages:  prices and econ, gov't cut safety risk , digital privacy, tariffs
+	- these were things that reduced Trump approval: vote change not tested
 ## Success Stories: Recent Authoritarian Takedowns
 - Poland
 	- [[Gora23polandEndRightWing|Gora23: Elections in Poland Bring the End of Right-wing Populist Rule - Brexit Institute]]